starknet-io/starknet-docs/docs/Blocks/transactions.md

 </APITable>

-#### Calculating the hash of an `INVOKE_FUNCTION` transaction
+### Calculating the hash of an invoke transaction

-The `INVOKE_FUNCTION` transaction hash is calculated as a hash over the given transaction elements, specifically:
+The invoke transaction hash is calculated as a hash over the given transaction elements, specifically:

 $$
 \begin{aligned}